7 Ways To Prevent Osteoporosis (Bone Loss)

 Till some time ago, when medical science had not advanced so much, death from a fracture was frequently heard of.
-Not that fracture itself would kill a person but a fracture of a major bone, like the hip, meant death sentence; you’re bedridden for the rest of your life and your body begins its disintegration.
+Not that the fracture itself would kill a person but a fracture of a major bone, like the hip, meant a death sentence; you’re bedridden for the rest of your life and your body begins its disintegration.

 Thankfully things have changed for the better.
 Fractures can be fixed easily and mobility retained.
 But the pain and discomfort from a fracture are no less.
 To avoid unnecessary medical complications, it is necessary to keep our bones healthy and in good shape.

 Though bone loss or osteoporosis is seen mostly among the elderly above 50 years of age, the care should begin even when you are young to prevent it.

 What Are The Risk Factors For Bone Loss?

 Your age, genes, gender, medical condition, body weight, certain habits, poor diet, all make you susceptible to speedy bone loss.
 For example, women are often more at risk of osteoporosis than men.
 And their chances of bone loss increase with age.
 A woman in her 50s who has hit menopause has a higher chance of developing osteoporosis than one in her 20s or early 30s when the bones are at their sturdiest.